-As late as last week, the chambers was set to be called 4–5 Gray’s Inn Square incorporating Arden Chambers, but according to Arden, he withdrew his permission to use the brand.
-In an exclusive article about his career
+As late as last week, the chambers was set to be called 4–5 Gray’s Inn Square incorporating Arden Chambers, but, according to Arden, he withdrew his permission to use the brand.
+In an exclusive article about his career for LAG

-Arden has been dubbed ‘the godfather of housing law’ and is a well-respected author on the subject for legal publishers including LAG.
+Arden has been dubbed ‘the godfather of housing law’ (Chambers and Partners UK) and is a well-respected author on the subject for legal publishers including LAG.
 He stepped down as head of Arden Chambers when he turned 65 in 2013, but continues to practise.
 He stressed in comments to Legal Action today that he is not retiring and will continue to work ‘as a sole practitioner’.

 In a press release from 4–5 Gray’s Inn Square